drocheam/optrace/docs/source/index.rst

         * educational purposes, demonstrating aberrations or simple optical setups
         * introductionary tool to paraxial, geometrical optics or image formation
         * simulation of simpler systems, like a prism, the eye model or a telescope
-        * estimation of effects where professional software (ZEMAX, OSLO, Quadoa, ...) would be overkill for
+        * estimation of effects where professional software (ZEMAX, OSLO, Quadoa, ...) is overkill for

      -